lukmdo/Jiggety/docs/architecture.rst

 I decomposed the architecture into four functional elements presented in the figure below:

 - **Persistence Layer** - Holding the test configuration and test results.
-I decided myself for **CouchDB** in this case.
+I decided myself for `CouchDB <http://couchdb.apache.org/>`_ in this case.
 - **UI** - Letting user to manipulate the test configuration and browse test results.
-I chose **Django** web framework for building that part.
+I chose `Django web framework <https://www.djangoproject.com/>`_  for building that part.
-- **Scheduling** - Running periodically tests accordingly to user settings. **Cron** id a solution joining simplicity with flexibility.
+- **Scheduling** - Running periodically tests accordingly to user settings. `Cron <http://en.wikipedia.org/wiki/Cron>`_ is a solution joining simplicity with flexibility and gives its jobs nice isolation.
 - **Testing** - Executing the user defined tests and reporting results to *Persistence Layer*.
-Keeping in mind that the test object is HTTP server response times and content **Twill** looks as a best candidate for that job.
+Keeping in mind that the test object is HTTP server response times and content `Twill <http://twill.idyll.org/commands.html>`_ looks as a best candidate for that job.

 .. figure:: _static/functional_components.png
     :align: center
-    :alt: my picture
+    :alt: Functional components of the system

     Functional components of the system